huihui-pokee/test_github/README.md

-# Galaxy S24 Product Page
+# Galaxy S24 Series Web Scraper & Analysis

-This repository contains the source code for a static product page showcasing the Samsung Galaxy S24 smartphone.
+This repository contains the code and data related to scraping and analyzing the product page for the Samsung Galaxy S24 series.

-## Contents
+## Repository Contents

-- `galaxy_s24_product_page.html`: This is the main HTML file that structures and displays the content for the product page.
-It includes details about the phone's features, specifications, and design.
+- **`galaxy_s24_product_page.html`**: This is a static HTML file of the Samsung Galaxy S24 product page.
+It serves as the primary data source for this project, capturing the features, specifications, and marketing content related to the Galaxy S24, S24+, and S24 Ultra.

-## Description

-The `galaxy_s24_product_page.html` file is a self-contained web page.
-It uses HTML for structure, embedded CSS for styling, and includes base64-encoded images to render a complete and visually appealing product showcase without external dependencies.
-The page is designed to be a static representation of a modern smartphone product landing page.

-## How to Use

-To view the product page, simply open the `galaxy_s24_product_page.html` file in any modern web browser.

-## Others
-this is a demo project
+- **`README.md`**: This file, p... (truncated - full content available in input_text_from_queryable_tags)